bendytree/mongoose-issue-4513/readme.md

 It shows how Mongoose can gets in a state where callbacks stop happening.

+It makes a very slow query, then shows that future queries never call back.

 ### Instructions

-You may need to tweak the timeout setting.
-I had to set it to **10 minutes** to reproduce the error.
+You may need to tweak the duration of the long query.
+I had to set it to **10 minutes** to reproduce the error consistently.

     const LONG_QUERY_DURATION_IN_MS = 10 * 60 * 1000;